 - Implement: This is the phase where all the collected knowledge gets translated into a final product.

 If after reading this you may be thinking: “This is great but how is this going to help to quickly make my app a reality.”
-In order to make this more tangible, I will go over a case study from my personal experience which benefited from the design thinking process.
+In order to make this more tangible, I will go over a case study for design thinking from my personal experience.

 Intro: Project X

 Some time ago, I found myself at a meeting with an entrepreneur, a few managers, and many ideas flying around the room.
 Their direct competitor had recently released a new application and the tension was palpable.
 The company wanted to go out with something new on the market, to avoid losing ground to their competitor.